AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 ### Prompt Framework Usage
 ```
-Framework loaded from JSON → Sections flattened → Sections sorted by order → Sections concatenated → Placeholders replaced → Used in analysis
+Framework loaded from JSON → Sections flattened to array → Sections sorted by order → Sections concatenated → Placeholders replaced → Used in analysis
 ```

 ## Error Handling